 Diana Castro, also with RISE Colorado, came to the United States from Mexico when she was 15.
 She told us, “I never thought that the US had educational inequity.”
 She wasn’t getting enough resources to help her child learn at home and after speaking to the teachers and getting pushback, “I didn’t stop.”
 Diana persisted until she got a summer homework calendar, and then a year-round calendar, and now it’s a policy in the parent handbook.
 “That was our first win and that’s when I realized that we had power,” she said.
 “I never imagined I would be doing this type of work.”

-Geraldine Anderson, also from Innovate Public Schools has three sons and has worked with the San Francisco Superior Court for the last 28 years.
+Geraldine Anderson, also from Innovate Public Schools, has three sons and has worked with the San Francisco Superior Court for the last 28 years.
 “It was alarming to find out about the achievement gap with Latino and black students in San Francisco.”
 She told us about her work with the court, seeing the same faces that schools are failing being failed by the courts as well.
 “I was told that my son is meeting what he needs to meet according to his school’s standards, but that may not be good enough to make it to the college level.
-“So I chose to be involved to create parent power and get other parents on board to hopefully go to the legislature very soon.”
-“I want to take this experience back to my community, and I hope next year they’ll be sitting here where I’m sitting.
+So, I chose to be involved to create parent power and get other parents on board to hopefully go to the legislature very soon.”
+She continued, “I want to take this experience [at Summit] back to my community, and I hope next year they’ll be sitting here where I’m sitting.
 We can make a movement happen with parent power.”

 The parents then gave their advice directly to the audience: